laurafontanesi/rlssm/README.md

 ## Documentation

-The latest documentation can be found here:...
+The latest documentation can be found here: https://rlssm.readthedocs.io/